SUMOTEX/SUMOTEX_MAINNET/README.md

 === OFFICIAL MAINNET ==== <br/>
 COPYRIGHT AND OWN BY SUMOTEX HOLDING

+SUMOTEX Blockchain is an innovative hybrid blockchain built using the RUST language.
+Our open-source project ensures transparency and security, allowing enterprises to choose between public and private data handling.
+We leverage advanced cryptographic structures such as Verkle trees to enhance the verification process, providing improved efficiency and scalability over traditional Merkle trees.

 <h2>Features </h2>
 <br/>
 Hybrid Network: Choose between private and public data handling, tailored to enterprise needs.